abramsba/hdest-weapons/README.md

 Special thanks to Shredder for being the Hideous Destructor consultant.

+Additional thanks to D.W. for adding minor fixes for HD-4.5.0.

 Textures used in hub map taken from Kingpin texture pack on Realm667

 https://realm667.com/